Arm1stice/2017goals/README.md

 # Arm1stice's Goals For 2017
-## Why is this for?
+## What is this for?
 I want 2017 to be a big year for me.
 As such, I want to set some goals for myself now.
 I'm not a big fan of New Year resolutions, as they usually aren't concretely defined.
-My intent with this, however, is to set goals for myself that will point me in the direction that I would like to go.
+My intent with this, however, is to set goals for myself that will point me in the direction that I would like to go this year.
 By making it public, it will serve as a constant reminder to myself of what my goals are.
 By putting it on a GitHub repository, it makes it easy for me to track the changes I make to my goals throughout the year.
 Also, it allows people to suggest goals for me if they would like.
 So, without further ado....

 ## My goals
 ### Academic